 Among Utah's career leaders, Hogue still ranks third in at bats (703) and stolen bases (72), fourth in hits (239), and fifth in hitting (.340) and runs (125).

 Hogue graduated from Utah in 1994 with a sociology degree and earned a Master's in social work in 1996.
 The Sandy, Utah, native has three children, Brennan, Kai and Tessa.

-Cody Thompson is in his 12th season as a full-time assistant with the Utes and has been part of the staff since 2005, when he served as a volunteer assistant coach.
+Cody Thomson has spent 13 seasons as a full-time assistant with the Utes and has been part of the staff since 2005.

 A former USA Softball Men's National Team pitcher, Thompson played for the national team from 2004-09.
 He was named Best Pitcher at the NAFA World Series in 2006.
 He was a four-time ASA All-American..